Australian Fencing Circuit

 Check affiliation status

-Affiliation information is controlled exclusively by state associations, but held in a central (national) database, known as the Administrative Portal.
-Check affiliation status by viewing your record in the Portal.
+Affiliation information is controlled exclusively by state associations, but held in a central (national) database, One Point.
+Check affiliation status by viewing your record in the One Point.

 Request missing medal

 Occasionally a medal might not be available on competition day.
-If you have competed in an AFF event and are eligible for a medal which was not presented on the day, please complete this form.
+If you have competed in an AFF event and are eligible for a medal which was not presented on the day, please contact operations@fencing.org.au.

 Risk management